 Milan Malpensa airport to Milano Stazione Centrale

 Milan has always intrigued me being that I have an emotional connection with this place.
-From an early age, I dreamt of visiting this mysterious faraway land on the grounds that it is the place of origin of my dad’s ancestors.
+From an early age, I dreamt of visiting this mysterious faraway land on the grounds that it was the place of origin of my dad’s ancestors.
 Last year, we had planned to fly into Milan and then make our way down to Nice.
 But after the terrible events in Nice, we changed our itinerary and ended up in Switzerland.
 This year we decided to give this adventure a new try.

-When heading to Europe we always flight United for the only reason that we have the United Rewards Card.
+When heading to Europe we always fly United for the only reason that we have the United Rewards Card.
 We collect points and expect to have enough at the end of the year so the majority of our flying costs are covered.
-So far, we have traveled to Europe three times within three years and only supplemented about $200 dlls per person per trip to buy the tickets or upgrade our seats.
+So far, we have traveled to Europe three times within three years and only spent about $200 dlls per person per trip to buy the tickets or upgrade our seats.

 This year we started our adventure in Milan, so on May 28th we flew from San Francisco International to Milan Malpensa Airport with a connection in Frankfurt, Germany.
-When my husband and I booked this flight, we were given the option of connecting flights in London or Frankfurt.
+When my husband and I booked this flight, we were given the option of connecting flights to London or Frankfurt.
 We chose the Frankfurt option because in our personal experience when heading into the European Union, navigating the Frankfurt airport is somewhat easier than the London airport.

 Travel Tip: GIVE YOURSELF AT LEAST 2 HOURS BETWEEN CONNECTING FLIGHTS.
 I FOUND THAT HAVING ONLY 1.5 HOURS BECOMES A STRESSFUL SITUATION QUICKLY.
 IF YOUR STARTING FLIGHT IS DELAYED AND/OR THE PROCESS OF GETTING TO THE CONNECTING FLIGHT IS TOO LONG, YOU CAN MISS YOUR FLIGHT.

-The Milan Malpensa Airports is located in the comune of Ferno, Italy; about 30 miles from Milan city center.
-It has 2 terminals and according to Wikipedia, it is the second busiest Italian airports for international travelers, after just the Fiumicino Airport in Rome.
+The Milan Malpensa Airport is located in the comune of Ferno, Italy; about 30 miles from Milan city center.
+It has 2 terminals and according to Wikipedia, it is the second busiest Italian airport for international travelers, after just the Fiumicino Airport in Rome.
 It offers four main means of transportation to Milan city center: Taxi, Uber, bus, and train.
 Since the airport is a bit far from town, a taxi ride to the city center costs around 90 €.
 An Uber ride goes for 130+ € because the only available services from the airport are UberBLACK and UberLUX.
 The shuttle costs about 10 € and departs every 20-30 min to the Central Station (Stazione Centrale).
-According to the Malpensa Shuttle website you can take it from terminal 1 on the arrival floor from exit 3 and exit 4, and from Terminal 2 near the parking in front of the arrival doors.
+According to the Malpensa Shuttle website, you can take it from Terminal 1 on the arrival floor from exit 3 and exit 4, and from Terminal 2 near the parking in front of the arrival doors.
 All the taxi, Uber, and shuttle rides take about 50 min to the city center.
 We decided to take the train Malpensa Express for convenience and cost.

 We arrived at Terminal 1 on May 29th and followed the signs for the train station; to reach the Malpensa Express we had to take the elevator down one floor.
 There were multiple ticket machines and a customer representative who assisted us in the purchase of the tickets.
 The Malpensa Express ticket costs 13 € and has 2 routes: Milano Cadorna Station and Milano Centrale Station.

-The XP1 Milano Cadorna departs every 30 min and stops at Busto Arsizio, Saronno, Milano Bovisa and Milano Cadorna and takes between 35 – 40 min to reach their destination.
-The XP2 Milano Centrale departs every hour and stops at Busto Arsizio, Saronno, Milano Bovisa, Milano Porta Garibaldi and Milano Centrale and takes about 50 min to reach the Milano Centrale Station.
+The XP1 Milano Cadorna departs every 30 min and stops at Busto Arsizio, Saronno, Milano Bovisa, and Milano Cadorna and takes between 35 – 40 min to reach their destination.
+The XP2 Milano Centrale departs every hour and stops at Busto Arsizio, Saronno, Milano Bovisa, Milano Porta Garibaldi, and Milano Centrale and takes about 50 min to reach the Milano Centrale Station.